top of page

 Being able to see and hold whatever it is as an attempt at seeking safety can allow us to have compassion for that behaviour, even as we can very clearly acknowledge the ways that it holds us back or causes problems for us in another way.
 And curiosity and compassion towards ourselves is where the magic happens - at this point, things that were once stuck begin to flow.

 IFS is also non-pathologising.
-This means that in general, IFS therapists tend to see whatever mental health diagnoses you might have as being not about you as a person, but more about a reflection of what experiences you’ve been through and the ways you needed to cope.
+This means IFS therapists see whatever mental health diagnoses you might have as being not about you as a person, but more about a reflection of what experiences you’ve been through and the ways you needed to cope.

 An IFS therapist will also be equally open, curious and welcoming to angry, suicidal, self-harming or addicted parts of you as they are to the hardworking, kind, polite or people-pleasing parts of you.
 This can be surprising to folks, but is a huge part of what makes IFS work.